rcos/CSCI-4470-OpenSource/Resources/InterimReport.md

 # Project Interim Report

-We will have presentations on your projects during class beginning on 3/23 and 3/29/2019 and running until everyone has presented.
+We will have presentations on your projects during class beginning on 3/23 and running until everyone has presented.
 I currently have 17 - 19 projects on the schedule.
 We will plan on 3-5 minutes per project.
 Please prepare 1-3 slides covering:

 * Your project title
 * Team members